CkTD/MiBlog/readme.md

 - bottle_sqlite (sqlite database plugin)
 - mistune (markdown renderer)

-These three module files have been copied to project dirctory.
+These three module files have been copied to project dirctory, so all you need is python3.

 ## Usage